zoebelle-pang/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [g/GRADE] [s/SUBJECT] [at/ATTENDANCE] [pa/PAYMENT] [d/DATETIME]…​ [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A student can have any number of tags (including 0)
+A student can have any number of tags and datetimes (including 0)
 </div>

 * Grade follows NUS grading system. (i.e. [A+, A, A-, B+, B, B-, C+, C, D+, D, F])
-* DateTime should be in yyyy-mm-dd hhmm and a valid date
+* DateTime should be in yyyy-mm-dd hhmm and a valid date.
-* Attendance should be present or absent
+* Attendance should be present or absent.
-* Payment should be paid or not paid
+* Payment should be paid or not paid.
+* Parameters should only include what is specified without any other characters.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 g/B+ s/Mathematics d/2024-02-03 1800`